This roasted eggplant dip combines roasted vegetables, feta cheese, olive oil, and lemon juice to create a variation on a classic Mediterranean dip.

 Both are made with eggplant, oil, lemon, and garlic.
 However, baba ganoush recipes include tahini (sesame seed paste), while Melitzanosalata does not.

-More Healthy Mediterranean-Inspired Appetizers:
+More Healthy Appetizers

 Roasted Eggplant and Feta Dip